Slip and Fall Accident Lawyers – Connecticut

-Under Connecticut law, to establish liability for any injury as a result of dangerous conditions on property, a claimant must establish that the person or entity sued was in possession and control of the property, and owed a duty to the particular claimant.
-Whether a duty was owed to the particular claimant will depend upon the person’s status on the property – as a person not permitted to be present, as a person allowed, or as a person explicitly or implicitly invited to be present.
+Under Connecticut law, to establish liability for any injury as a result of dangerous conditions on property, a plaintiff must establish that the person or entity sued was in possession and control of the property, and owed a duty to the particular claimant.
+If the duty was owed to the particular claimant depends on the person’s status on the property.
+As a person not permitted to be present, as a person allowed, or as a person explicitly or implicitly invited to be present.

 The Connecticut Appellate Court recently held that the storm-in-progress rule applied to bar a claim for personal injuries when the temperature was around freezing and rain was falling both when the plaintiff arrived on the premises at 8 a.m. and as the plaintiff left the premises approximately two hours later.
 Leon v.
 DeJesus, 123 Conn.
 App.
 574 (2010).

-The lawyers at Jackson O’Keefe help people recover compensation after being seriously injured because of negligence or misconduct by an individual or organization.
-In these cases, there are no attorneys fees unless you recover.
-We provide the strongest possible representation to maximize your recovery.
-Because of our experience over 50 years in taking cases to trial, we can often obtain favorable settlements even without a trial.
-We have the knowledge of the applicable law to help you quickly recover compensation.
+The experienced lawyers at Jackson O’Keefe help people recover compensation after being seriously injured because of negligence or misconduct by an individual or organization.
+Unless you recover, in these cases there are no attorney fees.
+We provide the strongest possible representation to maximize your quick recovery. .
+With our over 50 years of experience in taking cases to trial, we can often obtain favorable settlements even without a trial.

 In Connecticut, many people believe that slipping on snow or ice is their fault.
-In some cases it is, but if it can be shown that a property owner failed to clear the snow or ice in a timely manner or is otherwise responsible, then you may have the basis for a successful case.
+In some cases it is, but if it can be shown that a property owner failed to clear the snow or ice in a timely manner.
+That property owner is otherwise responsible and you may have the basis for a successful case.
 The same applies to other obstructions or conditions that lead to a fall.
-When representing you, Jackson O’Keefe will thoroughly document the negligence of the property owner.
+When we represent you, Jackson O’Keefe thoroughly documents the negligence of the property owner.
 We will also identify the full amount of your economic losses and place a value on your pain and suffering.
-We will aggressively pursue results for you.
+Our goal is to aggressively pursue results for you.

-We invite you to explore our website to learn more about Jackson O’Keefe and what we have to offer.
+We invite you to explore our website to learn more about Jackson O’Keefe in Connecticut and what we have to offer.
 For more information, contact us to schedule a free consultation.